(View Part IÂ - View Part II - View Part III)

 License Types

-FREE BEATS:
+FREE BEATS:Â

 Not much to talk about here.
 Generally speaking, you want to offer your free beat(s) (should you choose to offer any) under a strict promo use only agreement.
 Be sure to clearly state that no profits are allowed to be made from the song without your WRITTEN consent.

-LEASING BEATS:
+LEASING BEATS:Â

 This is probably the most confusing out of the four.
-Leasing your beat can prove to quite rewarding tho.
+Leasing your beat can prove to quite rewarding though.
 This option allows you to re-license an instrumental as many times as you want.
 I advise you to use the template contract included in your beat player & customize it to your needs.
-Be Advised: Since most producers tailor the terms of their licenses to their liking, you should be aware (& understanding) of the fact that many artists may not be familiar how the agreements work.

 Although it does get frustrating at times, it is important that you make sure that they fully understand the terms of your agreement before allowing them to commit to a purchase.
 Encouraging your clients to contact you with licensing questions before purchasing is highly recommended.

-EXCLUSIVE BEATS:
+EXCLUSIVE BEATS: The Power of Ownership

+Buying exclusive rights means an artist owns full usage rights to a beat, which generally costs more but provides long-term control.
+When an artist buys a beat exclusively, they are the only person permitted to use that instrumental, giving them the power to create and monetize without limitations.
 Exclusive beats are a bit easier to deal with because of the fact that the terms are a bit more concrete.
 Don't get me wrong, you still have the option of fully customizing your artist - producer agreements but the exclusive agreement is a one & done deal.
 The terms, pricing, royalties & all other particulars are negotiated up front & the artist will typically own the rights to use the instrumental indefinitely once it's all said & done.
 Since the producer can only monetize the given composition once, you'll typically have more ground should you decide to nudge the price up a bit.

-SYNCHRONIZATION: Ever wanted to license your beats or music to be used in TV shows or movies.
+SYNCHRONIZATION: Ever wanted to license your beats or music to be used in TV shows or movies?
 Synchronization licensing is how it's done.
 These are a great type of license simply because the pay out is usually higher than when working with artists (although there typically won't be much negotiating due to the fact that most TV shows & movies have budgets specific for music licensing).
 Depending on the deal worked out, you may even get royalties from plays you get by securing a placement on a recurring TV series.

 Rapping Things Up